Activities

 North Somerset Area Meeting

 North Somerset Area Meeting handles both practical matters (finance and premises) and Quaker concerns (social, spiritual) at a level beyond the local meeting.
 It is one of 71 Area Meetings in Britain Yearly Meeting, which is the national Quaker body.
 North Somerset Area Meeting consists of the membership of the local Quaker meetings at Clevedon, Sidcot and Weston-super-Mare and it owns those three meeting houses.
 There are also Quaker meetings held monthly at Claverham Meeting House (owned by the Claverham Meeting House Trust).
-North Somerset Area Meeting meets four times a year at Claverham (February), Clevedon (May), Sidcot (August), Weston-super-Mare (November).
+North Somerset Area Meeting meets four times a year in one of our Meeting Houses or online.
 Attenders and enquirers not in membership can attend with permission from the Clerk of Area Meeting.
-The next meeting of Area Meeting is at Claverham Meeting House, Sunday 18th February at 1.30 pm.
-All enquiries to the Clerk of Clevedon Local Meeting.
+The next meeting of Area Meeting is on Saturday 8th November 2025 at Claverham Quaker Meeting House.
+Agenda and documentation will be available on the Area Meeting Intranet site.